orschiro/Orschiro/README.md

 # Learn entertaining Australian English

 [Unmade.fm](https://www.unmade.fm/) great podcast to listen to two guys speaking in their Australian English in a very entertaining way.
 Totally recommendable!
+And they do have a [Patreon page](https://www.patreon.com/unmadeFM) to support them with a monthly donation.

 # Seeking data science professionals to take ~20 minute survey $35.00 / 20 minute(s)